e-c-k-e-r/vall-e/README.md

 * `--mirostat-tau`: (AR only) the "surprise value" when performing mirostat sampling.
   + This simply uplifts the [original implementation](https://github.com/basusourya/mirostat/blob/master/mirostat.py) to perform it.
   + **!**NOTE**!**: This is incompatible with beam search sampling (for the meantime at least).
-* `--mirostat-eta`: (Ar only) the "learning rate" during mirostat sampling applied to the maximum surprise.
+* `--mirostat-eta`: (AR only) the "learning rate" during mirostat sampling applied to the maximum surprise.

 ## To-Do